Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 #### Watson Discovery

-Extract and enrich data with a powerful anaytics engine, optimizing searches with the use of Natural Language Processing.
+Extract and enrich data with a powerful analytics engine, optimizing searches with the use of Natural Language Processing.

 - [Create a cognitive news search app](https://developer.ibm.com/patterns/create-a-cognitive-news-search-app/)
 - [Create an app to perform intelligent searches on data](https://developer.ibm.com/patterns/create-an-app-to-perform-intelligent-searches-on-data/)